Communication-Efficient Secure Aggregation in Decentralized Learning: Preliminaries

-The training happens over multiple rounds, each comprised of three steps: training, sharing, and aggregation.
-Initially, each node performs one or several iterations of an optimization algorithm, typically \ac{SGD}, on mini-batches of their local dataset.
-After this, they share their updated parameters either to all neighbors in the network topology, as in \ac{D-PSGD} \cite{lian2017dpsgd}, or to a selected subset of neighbors, as in \ac{RMW} \cite{ormandi:2013:gossiplearning}.
-Finally, upon receiving parameters from their neighbors, each node computes an average of these parameters together with its own model.
-This newly computed averaged parameter set then becomes the starting point for the next round of training.
-The process is iterated until convergence.
+Training proceeds over multiple rounds, each comprising three steps: training, sharing, and aggregation.
+First, each node performs one or more iterations of \ac{SGD} on mini-batches of local data.
+Next, nodes share updated parameters with all neighbors, as in \ac{D-PSGD}~\cite{lian2017dpsgd}.
+Finally, each node averages received parameters with its own model, producing the starting point for the next round.
+This process iterates until convergence.